brianbrown17/git-kt/README.md

 The `>` is a command-line function to send output (in this case the echoed message) to a destination (in this case a .txt file).

 If you've made a change to your project, and you're happy with it, then next thing you'd want to do is `commit` it to the repository.
-But before you commit, you'll want to use the `add` command.
-Add allows you to specify which files to include in Git's 'staging area', and it's helpful when you've made a lot of changes, but you aren't ready to commit them all.
+But before you commit, use the `add` command to specify which files to include in Git's 'staging area'.

 ```sh
 $ git add hello-world.txt